tmscarla/spotify-recsys-challenge/README.md

 Once the computation is terminated, you should see the csv files ready to be submitted in the /submissions folder.

-The previous scripts leverages on the fact that estimated user rating matrix for each algorithm have been previously computed.
 If you don't want to use intermediate results, but starting from scratch, please follow the instructions in the **[Run Recommenders Guide](https://github.com/tmscarla/spotify-recsys-challenge/tree/master/run)** in order to run each recommender separately.
 If you are a challenge organizer and you are encountering some problems, do not hesitate to contact us via mail.